FORTH-ModelBasedTracker/MocapNET/README.md

 ------------------------------------------------------------------

 30-12-2022

-MocapNET now has a new [plugin/script](https://github.com/FORTH-ModelBasedTracker/MocapNET/blob/master/src/python/blender/blender_mocapnet.py) for the [Blender](https://www.blender.org/) 3D editor that when combined with [MPFB](http://static.makehumancommunity.org/mpfb.html) (the MakeHuman addon for Blender) can make 3D animations using custom skinned humans with the output BVH files of MocapNET with a few clicks.
+MocapNET has a new [plugin/script](https://github.com/FORTH-ModelBasedTracker/MocapNET/blob/master/src/python/blender/blender_mocapnet.py) for the [Blender](https://www.blender.org/) 3D editor that when combined with [MPFB](http://static.makehumancommunity.org/mpfb.html) (the MakeHuman addon for Blender) can make 3D animations using custom skinned humans with the output BVH files of MocapNET with a few clicks.
 The code targets recent Blender Versions 3.4+

 ![Researcher's Night 2022](https://raw.githubusercontent.com/FORTH-ModelBasedTracker/MocapNET/master/doc/blenderscript.jpg)